lucasquemelli/twitter_data_extraction/README.md

 Apache Spark is a tool that allows distributed processing in hundreds of computers or also only one.
 Using Spark, we may access the data lake we created and read the tables as databases.

-The codes from this section are in the [*transformation.py*](https://github.com/lucasquemelli/twitter_data_extraction/blob/main/Spark/transformation.py) file.

 Dataframe schema may be seen below, where **(1) |-- data:** tweet informations; **(2) |-- includes:** user informations; **(3) |-- meta:** informations about each printed page; **(4) |--** extract_date: extraction dates.

 ![image](https://user-images.githubusercontent.com/81119854/145113912-25f90c7c-84c2-4809-8e27-977fbca225e8.png)